Fun things to do in Japan: my 15 favourite activities

 Nakameguro River Sakura in Tokyo - fun things to do in Japan

-When visiting Tokyo, The top spots to see the sakura are the Nakameguro River and Chidorigafuchi Green Way near the Imperial Palace.
-Get there early in the morning, or you can also visit these famous areas late at night as the spectacle is equally enchanting thanks to the lighting systems.
+I understand now why everyone gets crazy about sakura, the celebrated little cherry flowers in the spring, usually in the first half of April.
+It is indeed beautiful, but it is also the peak tourist season from Tokyo to Kyoto.
+When visiting Tokyo, the top spots to see sakura are the Nakameguro River and Chidorigafuchi Greenway near the Imperial Palace.
+Get there early in the morning, or you can also visit these famous areas late at night, as the spectacle is equally enchanting thanks to the lighting systems.

 10 – Admiring the Autumn colours of the “momiji” maple leaves in Nikko